 The applicant and interested parties to a case before the ZHE shall be allowed to provide written material to the ZHE up to 6 days (Wednesday at 5:00 pm) to the public hearing.
 Violation of the 6-day rule may be grounds for a continuance or deferral by the ZHE.

+Written material submitted at the ZHE Public Hearing.

+[Only if shown on screen and all participants can comment/cross-examine on the record].
+Must be emailed to ZHE Planning Staff by 5:00 p.m. the Friday following the hearing.

-Applicant Material Submitted after the Public Hearing
+Material Submitted after the Public Hearing

-No written material or new evidence shall be admitted after the close of the public hearing, unless request by the ZHE.
+No written material or new evidence shall be admitted after the close of the public hearing.
 If an application has been deferred or continued, an applicant may submit additional written material up to 6 days prior to the next public hearing.

 Agency Comments